Toward RIS-Enhanced Integrated Terrestrial/Non-Terrestrial Connectivity in 6G: The Direct Role of RIS in 6G-Enabled INTENT Networks

 One of the most important functionalities of RIS is its ability to suppress signals at unintended receivers by which RIS elements collaboratively modify the incident signals such that the reflected signals cancel out the direct ones.
-This capability of RIS leads to improved security in different segments of INTENT environments.
-In satellite communications, for example, the downlink transmission from the satellite to ground users is prone to eavesdropping threats.
-Suppressing signal leakage to eavesdroppers, RIS can be helpful for protecting the downlink satellite communications.
-Multi-access edge computing (MEC) systems are another example which, considering the oncoming computation-intensive applications of 6G, are expected to be widely used in the near future.
-In these systems, either fixed (e.g., BSs) or mobile (e.g, vehicles, UAVs, satellites, etc.) entities with sufficient computational capacities are used to assist the constrained nodes in performing their resource-intensive tasks.
-RIS can play a crucial role in MEC systems for providing a secure offloading framework, where the offloading process is protected against unauthorized interception of confidential information.
+This way, RIS can help suppress information leakage to illegitimate receivers.
+In satellite communications, for example, the downlink transmission from the satellite to ground users is prone to eavesdropping threats which can be alleviated with proper deployment of RIS.
+Moreover, by suppressing the undesired interference, RIS remarkably improves the signal-to-interference-plus-noise ratio (SINR) and boosts SE, especially in interference-limited communication systems.